 Working with local pensioners’ organisations Claremont Project, Cubitt Education, Age UK Islington and Islington Pensioners’ Forum we have consulted older people on what would improve the Angel for them, and drawn up their wish list.
 We have made physical improvements such as countdown crossings and flush pavements to reduce tripping, and encouraged businesses to offer cheaper film screenings, free coffee mornings and meeting places, cheaper lunch deals and donations to fund events such as £1,000 from the BDC for a picnic on the green.

 We are encouraging all angel.london businesses to be more aware of older people.

 Says St Mary’s Ward Cllr Gary Poole of our business getting involved: “Wonderful and generous support once again from our business community for war veterans in Islington.”
-He is pictured with angel.london Chief Exec Christine Lovett at this year’s war vets lunch.
+He is pictured with angel.london Chief Exec Christine Lovett at that lunch.

 CSR & CHARITIES

-If your business wants to enhance the community back to the community, we have various charities in the bid area who would appreciate donations, your time, your energy, your support
+If your business wants to enhance the community, we have a variety of charities who are angel.london members and would really appreciate donations, your time, your energy, your support.

 WE’RE NOT TOO BIG FOR THE SMALL STUFF

 Tell us and we can help you fix it.

 Sometimes it’s all in the detail.
 You might want free advice on getting a planning application right for your new shop sign (saving you time and money), or need representation for a wrongly imposed fine, graffiti removing from your walls, dumped rubbish taken away quickly, or help understanding any new licensing regulations.